SmBoP: Semi-autoregressive Bottom-up Semantic Parsing: Introduction

 Figure~\ref{fig:overview} illustrates a single decoding step of our parser.
-Given a beam $Z_t$ with $K=4$ trees of height $t$ (blue vectors), a \emph{beam Transformer} contextualizes the trees on the beam together with the input utterance (orange).
-Then, the \emph{frontier}, which contains all trees of height $t+1$ that can be constructed, using a grammar, from the current beam are scored, and the top-$K$ trees are kept (purple).
+Given a beam $Z_t$ with $K=4$ trees of height $t$ (blue vectors), we use \emph{cross-attention} to contextualize the trees with information from the input question (orange).
+Then, we score the \emph{frontier}, that is, the set of all trees of height $t+1$ that can be constructed using a grammar from the current beam, and the top-$K$ trees are kept (purple).
 Last, a representation for each of the new $K$ trees is generated and placed in the new beam $Z_{t+1}$.
-After $T$ decoding steps, \ourparser{} gathers all constructed tree representations, passes them through another different Transformer layer that re-ranks them.
+After $T$ decoding steps, the parser returns the highest-scoring tree in $Z_T$ that corresponds to a full program.
 Because we have gold trees at training time, the entire model is trained jointly using maximum likelihood.